4161 - Corruption, Covid and Cricket

 the bourgeoisie that

-doth oppress us in order that they can wear masks.
+doth oppress us in order that they can wear masks

-I've been telling this, Harry, I get the impression Trump isn't really listened to now.
+I'm telling you Harry I get the impression Trump isn't really listened to now every day he gets up at that thing and

-it's so hard to get past bleach in the lungs that's so hard
+It's so hard to get past bleach in the lungs.
+That's so hard.

 In fact, you might even like it.

 It could probably distract you from feeling ill.
+I mean, at the very least.

-This video follows another video called Plandemic,
+This video follows another video called Plandemic.

 which claimed that underground elites were using the pandemic to make profit